Online Learning FAQs

 Will I be able to access Executive Guest Speaker sessions?+

 Guest talks from industry speakers may be available for you to view as part of a recorded video or live stream, however these will be on a case by case basis.
+There may also be the option to attend the UCFB Future Leaders in Football and Sport Conference at St. George’s Park.

 Accreditation awarding body and recognition